 The microcontroller is responsible for IEC61850-9-2 communication via ethernet as well.
 To fulfil this task, the integration between the Lightweight Internet Protocol (LwIP) stack and libiec61850 [11] (an open-source implementation of the standard) were realised.
 This integration was conducted through a Berkley Software Distribution (BSD) socket interface in the LwIP stack.
 IEC 61850-9-2 is based on a RAW socket, not fully supported by LwIP.
 It was necessary to extend that support, opportunely modifying the whole library code.

 A producer-consumer design pattern was chosen for the data acquisition from the external ADC.
-The samples’ reading is achieved by means of the event-based state machine shown in .
-The transition between the states is interrupt-based.
+The samples reading is achieved by means of the event-based state machine shown in Figure 4.
+ADC samples collection via SPI.Figure 4 The transition between the states is interrupt-based.
 In this way, the microcontroller can perform other tasks, like sending the sample frames through the ethernet.
 Once the timer is enabled and started in PWM mode, a 12800 Hz square wave synchronised with GPS is produced and used as a conversion starter for both MAX11960 channels A and B in order to have a simultaneous sampling between the voltage and current signals.
-The rollover timer ISR was used to start the finite state machine; from this moment on, it evolves by interrupts from the Serial Peripheral Interface (SPI) used for data transfer from the ADC.
+The rollover timer ISR was used to start the state machine; from this moment on, it evolves by interrupts from the Serial Peripheral Interface (SPI) used for data transfer from the ADC.

-The microcontroller firmware has been used also to compensate all systematic errors of the proposed SAMU.
-The gain and the offset of the whole measurement chain for both channels, determined during the metrological characterisation of the proposed instrument, have been mitigated.
-Moreover, the absolute phase error of each channel was determined and compensated for at 50 Hz, acting, as previously described, on the duty cycle of the PWM timer output, which tunes the sampling instant position with respect to the 1-PPS edge.
+The microcontroller firmware has been used also to compensate all the systematic errors of the proposed SAMU.
+The gain and the offset of the whole measurement chain for both channels, measured during the metrological characterisation of the proposed instrument, have been compensated.
+Moreover, the absolute phase error of each channel was determined and compensated at 50 Hz, acting, as previously described, on the duty cycle of the PWM timer output, which tunes the sampling instant position with respect to the 1-PPS edge.

 Experimental test

 Several tests were conducted on the realized instrument in order to fully characterise its metrological performance.
 In the following subsections, the more relevant test setups with related experimental results are explained.
-In particular, the linearity of the system was evaluated by dynamic testing of the ADC, but the procedure also involved the whole chain-executing measurement at various amplitude levels.
-Synchronisation accuracy was evaluated comparing a reference clock signal with the one produced by the adopted GPSDO, but it also involved the whole chain again, adopting a PMU calibration facility.
-This is described in the following section.
+In particular, the linearity of the system was evaluated by dynamic testing of the ADC, but the procedure also involved the whole chain, thus performing the tests at various amplitude levels.
+Synchronisation accuracy was evaluated by comparing a reference clock signal with the one produced by the adopted GPSDO, but it also involved the whole chain again, adopting a PMU calibration facility.

 ADC dynamic test